jeffkliu/ERA_Wiki/getting_started/Getting-Started.md

 3. On the top bar of the wallet select: Help, then Debug window, and now within the popup click on the *Console* option at the very top.
 You may now type `dumpprivkey <youreraaddress>`, the console will now print out your wallets private key.
 ![](/Images/Debug-window.png)
 4. Save your private key to a safe location where it cannot be accessed from the internet.
 NEVER show this key to anyone else, with this key anyone can have access to all your ERA.

+Has this wiki helped you out?
+Throw a couple ERA my way: EroWkpqM3vZCxFXh2pjJB1PR79Lqqj6wfy